isabella232/people-of-gnome/README.md

     │   ├── footer.html                     #the footer of the site
     │   ├── header.html                     #the meta data of the site
     │   ├── navbar.html                     #the navbar of the site
+    │   ├── scripts.html                    #the scripts used in the site
+    │   ├── subheader.html                  #the subheader of the site
     │   ├── contributors/                   #contains templates for the contributors pages │   ├── foundation/                     #contains templates for the foundation pages │   ├── speakers/                       #contains templates for the speakers pages